FearlessTech/Reentry/src/components/Functionalities/ShowcaseLogin.md

 # This is a collaborators only file.
 It's not meant to be read by the public.

 ---
-## Showcase Login Page to be implamented for small media devices
+## Showcase Welcome Page to be implamented for small media devices

-### Login.jsx  COPY ONLY DO NOT PASTE OVER THIS FILE
+### Welcome.jsx  COPY ONLY DO NOT PASTE OVER THIS FILE

 ```jsx
 import {connect} from 'react-redux';